Shimizu S-Pulse: Shizuoka as a football prefecture

-Club formation

-Shimizu S-Pulse was formed in early 1991 as Shimizu FC from the backing of local businesses and people.
-This was a beginning which made them unique among the founding clubs of the J.League, with all others ex-company teams turned professional.
-Two months after formation, the club name was officially changed to Shimizu S-Pulse.
-S-Pulse is a combination of the S from Shizuoka, Shimizu, Supporter and Soccer, and Pulse from English to mean the spirit of all those who support the team.

-On February 4, 1991, S-Pulse were approved by the J.League to compete in the newly formed professional league to start the following year.
-The club played its first ever game against Gamba Osaka on July 4, 1992, a date which is celebrated as the club's memorial birthday.
+On 4 February 1991, Shimizu were approved by the J.League to compete in the newly formed professional league to start the following year.
+The club played its first ever game against Gamba Osaka on 4 July 1992, a date which is celebrated as the club's memorial birthday.
 The match took place at the Nagai Stadium in Osaka.
-The club's first competitive game was in the 1992 League Cup against Nagoya Grampus on September 5 at the Mizuho Athletic Stadium, and ended in a 3–2 defeat.
-Their competitive home début was held at Nihondaira Stadium shortly after on September 9 against Yokohama Marinos, which S-Pulse won 2–1.
-S-Pulse's first league game was played in May 1993 away to Yokohama Flügels at Mitsuzawa Stadium.
+The club's first competitive game was in the 1992 J.League Cup against Nagoya Grampus on September 5 at the Mizuho Athletic Stadium, and ended in a 3–2 defeat.
+Their competitive home début was held at Nihondaira Stadium shortly after on September 9 against Yokohama Marinos, which Shimizu won 2–1.
+Shimizu first league game was played in May 1993 away to Yokohama Flügels at Mitsuzawa Stadium.
 Flügels won 3–2.
 The first home league game was a 2–1 victory against Sanfrecce Hiroshima on May 19 of the same year.

-Professional football

-After being approved for participation in the J.League S-Pulse competed in the inaugural 1992 J.League Cup and made it to their first final.
+After being approved for participation in the J.League Shimizu competed in the inaugural 1992 J.League Cup and made it to their first final.
 However, the dream start ended with defeat at the hands of Verdy Kawasaki.
-In 1993, S-Pulse became one of the ten founder members of the new J.League, and finished third after the 1st and 2nd stages were combined.
+In 1993, Shimizu became one of the ten founder members of the new J.League, and finished third after the 1st and 2nd stages were combined.
 Their second venture into the J.League Cup was another near miss, again losing in the final to Verdy Kawasaki.

+Domestic success and cup victories (1996–2005)

+The late 1990s and early 2000s represented one of the most successful periods in the club’s history.
+In 1996, Shimizu won the J.League Cup, securing their first major domestic trophy.

-Finally, in 1996 the team got their hands on the trophy and also gained revenge on Verdy, beating them 5–4 on penalties in the final.
+In the 1996 season, Shimizu got their hands on winning the 1996 J.League Cup and also gained revenge on Verdy Kawasaki, beating them 5–4 on penalties in the final.

+Continental success (2002)

-The year 1999 was marked with S-Pulse's first appearance in the Japanese Super Cup, replacing Yokohama Flügels after their merger with Yokohama Marinos.
-However, S-Pulse lost the match 2–1.
+The year 1999 was marked with Shimizu first appearance in the Japanese Super Cup, replacing Yokohama Flügels after their merger with Yokohama Marinos.
+However, Shimizu lost the match 2–1.
 After performing well in both league stages, S-Pulse were up against local rivals Júbilo Iwata in the title decider, and after a 3–3 aggregate draw, lost the tie 4–2 on penalties.
-The new millennium brought better results for S-Pulse.
-Victory in the Asian Cup Winners' Cup in 2000 and victory in the final of the Emperor's Cup in 2001 meant that the S-Pulse trophy cabinet was beginning to fill up, and victories in the 2001 and 2002 Japanese Super Cups meant that the club had won four cups in three years.
+The new millennium brought better results for Shimizu.
+Victory in the Asian Cup Winners' Cup in 2000 and victory in the final of the 2001 Emperor's Cup meant that the Shimizu trophy cabinet was beginning to fill up, and victories in the 2001 and 2002 Japanese Super Cup meant that the club had won four cups in three years.